 Therefore, we propose the SMErobotics work system, which covers all phases of the robot life-cycle and in which humans and robots can together deal with SME manufacturing uncertainties and are symbiotically able to learn from each other and to learn from the past handling of uncertainties.

 The SMErobotics vision is to deploy such robots on SME shop floors, with the benefit of long-term improvements in productivity.

 The SMErobotics initiative pays careful attention to SME-related issues and scientific challenges, as is reflected by its strong industrial involvement supported by leading researchers and building on successful collaboration between industry and academia as well as on demonstration-driven research from the SMErobot project.

-Additional partners will be included in order to widen the initiative’s impact by transferring project results to European pilot applications of SME-compatible cognitive robot systems.
+Additional partners have been included in order to widen the initiative’s impact by transferring project results to European pilot applications of SME-compatible cognitive robot systems.